Alaska’s marijuana industry continues to grow

 - With poo on a pedestal, Bill Gates talks toilet technology VIEW

+September collections were down about $60,000 from August, the state reported, but continue an upward trend.
+January was the first month to report more than $1 million in taxes remitted to the state; every month since March has been above $1 million.

-Kelly Mazzei, the state’s excise tax director, said by email that October collections, when finalized at the start of December, could reach a record $1.8 million.
+October collections, when finalized at the start of December, could reach a record $1.8 million, said Kelly Mazzei, the state’s excise tax director.

-The state report says marijuana growers to date have paid $17.2 million in taxes.
+Marijuana growers to date have paid $17.2 million in taxes, the state report said.

 Information from: Juneau (Alaska) Empire, http://www.juneauempire.com